perxpective/Cybersecurity-Therapy/SMW/MST Papers/SMW MST Summary.md

 	- More <u>network diagnostic capabilities</u>
 	- Computer code for better use of <u>network communication protocols</u>
 	- Continuous upgrades for Windows PowerShell commands and scripts  in both Windows Server 2016 and Windows 7-10
+- **Windows Server 2016 Essentials Edition**
+	- **How many users does Essentials Edition support?**
+		- 25 users
+	- **How many connections are **
+- **List the features of the Standard Edition**
+	- File and print services
+	- Secure internet connectivity
+	- Centralized management of users
+	- Centralized management of applications and network resources

 ### Windows Server 2016 Features
 - **List some features of Windows Server 2016**